 Platelet-Rich Plasma, aka.
 PRP, has been used in high profile athletes for over a decade to heal acute sports-related injuries.
 Hines Ward, Troy Polamalu, Tiger Woods, and Steph Curry are just a few of the famous athletes that have benefited from PRP injections over the years.
-In fact, doctors have been using PRP to help the body heal itself since the late 90’s!
+In fact, doctors have been using PRP therapy to help the body heal itself since the late 90’s!
 It wasn’t until the famous athletes began getting it that the general public and the medical community, in general, took an interest.

 When body tissue is damaged, special chemicals are released by the damaged tissue.
 These chemicals serve as signals to the body that damage has occurred and needs immediate repair.
 The first cells that respond to an area of tissue damage are platelets.
 Platelets serve 2 vital functions: First, they clump together to form a clot that stops any bleeding.
 Then, the platelets in the clump release powerful growth factors.
 These growth factors stimulate the body to send in stem cells, white blood cells, plasma proteins, and other factors necessary to start wound healing.
 There are literally hundreds of different platelet-related growth factors that have been discovered.
 Please visit NeoGenix Stem Cells website for more detailed information on how PRP works.